Difficulty concentrating and a lack of focus, which can negatively impact Work;

 Avoidance Behavior, which can isolate you from other people and which results in a loss of interest in activities that were previously enjoyable.

 Participants are asked to complete a 55-questions survey designed to gather information about their current mental health and functioning.
 During the study, participants are asked to wear the Resilience Smart Ring, which is designed to detect physiological signs of distress, for a period of 10 weeks.
-Additionally, during the 10-weeks study period, participants are asked to follow all deep breathing session prompts per notification by the Distress Symptoms Mitigation App.
+Additionally, during the 10-weeks study period, participants are asked to follow all meditative breathing session prompts per notification by the Distress Symptoms Mitigation App.
 At the conclusion of the study, participants are asked to complete the 55-questions survey again.

 There are minimal expected risks to participating in the study, which may include boredom, loneliness, and discomfort due to answering survey questions that may be challenging.
 The investigators do not guarantee that you will receive any mental health benefit as a direct result of participating in this study.